SDK. Shared library.

 int afwrt_unprotect_ip_addr(const char *ip_addr);

 Remove rule to route traffic from specified IP address via VPN.
-Returns 0 on success, -1 on error.

-ip_addr - IP address to unprotect
+• ip_addr - IP address to unprotect.

 Does not work with wireguard (see Wireguard traffic routing)

-int afwrt_protect_mac_addr(const char *mac_addr, const char *country);
+int afwrt_protect_mac_addr(const char *mac_addr, const char *location);

-mac_addr - MAC address to protect
+• mac_addr - MAC address to protect;

 Does not work with wireguard (see Wireguard traffic routing)